Thank you for subscribing to our newsletter.

-You become an individual shareholder when you open a savings account or take out a mortgage with us and are eligible to vote at our AGM if you are 18 years old or more and if you are a saver, have £100 or more in your savings account.
+You become an individual shareholder when you open a savings account or take out a mortgage with us and are eligible to vote at our AGM if you are 18 years old or older, if you are a save and have £100 or more in your savings account.

 What’s the difference between a member and a customer?